carloshacosta/16S_kraken_pipeline/README.md

   conda env create -f env/packages.yml conda activate 16S_kraken_pipeline
 ```
-**Note** Once kraken2 must be installed in the path variable, you must install some of the available database to run analysis.
-In the exampĺe below we used rdp (Ribosomal Database Project) database
+**Note** Once kraken2 is installed, and set in the PATH variable, you must install some of the available database to run analysis.
+In the exampĺe below, we used rdp (Ribosomal Database Project) database

 ```
 kraken2-build --db <kraken2_db_dir> --special rdp